yandex-cloud/docs/en/billing/concepts/credit-limit.md

 ## Activating the credit limit {#enable}

-The credit limit is activated automatically after you [switch to the paid version](../operations/activate-commercial.md) and the first billing period ends.
+The credit limit is activated automatically after you [switch to the paid version](../operations/activate-commercial.md) and the first reporting period ends.

 ## Using the credit limit {#using}